DaCandyCorn/C-Text-Based-Adventure/textBasedAdventure/README.md

 ###### Nash Hale

-The input you have to start with a certain line such as terminus that is to be decided

-to go back one you do cd.. and to go back to the beginning you enter cd home
+The user will presented with a beginning story, leading them to decide their next move.
+To advance you will type moveTo (location) and to go back you will type the input moveBack (location).
+More text will be presented as well as various actions the user can take along the way.

 Classes: We will have classes for each place and we may do more classes if the stories become complicated.
-We will have Victorian class, a Orthodox priest in europe class, a futruistic class, and a fantasy type era class with more classes for each story if needed.
+We will have Victorian class, a Historical class, a Futruistic class, and a fantasy type era class if needed.

 To go to each place and enter each class we will give a input within the Main which will enter each class and within main we will do the story for the adventure.